Back to Insects & Pests

 Aphids

 Aphids develop as pests on several types of houseplants including ornamental peppers, hibiscus, chrysanthemums, and many garden plants and herbs.
 Aphids also feed on plant sap and excrete large amounts of sticky honeydew.
-In high populations they cause wilting and distortions of the new growth.
+In high populations they cause wilting and distortions of new growth.

 Aphids common on house plants include the green peach aphid, potato aphid, cotton/melon aphid, and chrysanthemum aphid.
 Populations increase rapidly as generations can be completed in two to three weeks.